Digital Maturity

 The web-based platform supports organisations to:

-A range of tools to facilitate collaboration is answering the sections is available within the platform itself.
+A range of tools to facilitate collaboration in answering the sections is available within the platform itself.

-If your organisation would be interested in having access to the platform, please register your interest and follow this link for the latest update and information for participants.
-Registration is not a final commitment but to help Scottish Government and plan resource needs.
+If your organisation would be interested in having access to the platform, please register your interest.

-We will notify you as soon as the platform is open.
+We are running monthly Support Workshops.
 If you have any questions please contact marion.logan@gov.scot.

 About work area